hibbitts-design/publishing-with-docsify-this/README.md

 Please note that when you use the Docsify-This Web Page Builder the Docsify-This URL generated includes these same URL parameters.

+For a complete list of available URL parameters and advanced customization options, see the [Docsify-This URL parameter documentation](https://docsify-this.net/#/?id=page-appearance-url-parameters-basic).

 ### Editing a Docsify-This URL

 You can also render other Markdown files in the same repository by manualy editing the Docsify-This URL parameter **homepage**, for example: